jic-dtool/smarttool_runners/README.rst

 The smarttool runner is also responsible for determining if the items from the input dataset were processed successfully or not.
 If any data item failed to process correctly the smarttool runner should not freeze the output dataset.
-It should also provide options for finding out which item(s) failed and re-processing the failed items.
-Implementing this is not-trivial and these features will not be available in the initial releases of these smarttool runners.
+The smarttool runner should also provide an option for identify which item(s) failed to process correctly and an option for re-processing the failed items.
+Implementing this is non-trivial and these features will not be available in the initial releases of these smarttool runners.